 - Additional services

 In case you prefer to get full insurance during the move, we will have to do the packing service for you, which will result in additional costs for you.
-We highly advise that you take a very good care of your belongings before the move so they will be well protected inside the moving van.
+We highly advise that you take very good care of your belongings before the move so they will be well protected inside the moving van.

 The total price for an international move is not fixed.
-Because of this, we always do a free survey at your address, so we can provide you with as precise estimate price as possible.
+Because of this, we always do a free survey at your address, so we can provide you with a precise estimate price as possible.

 Living in Germany